-3. In the United States, exotic pets come from the wild.
+3. In the United States, Exotic Pets Come From the Wild

-Special interest animal rights groups often cite how large the legal (and illegal) wildlife trade is, and how it’s a ‘billion dollar industry’.
-They will claim that exotic pets are taken from the wild to supply the U.S. pet trade, and again, that is a half truth, although collecting from the wild is not wrong when done sustainably.
+Special interest animal rights groups often cite how large the legal (and illegal) wildlife trade is, and how it’s a "billion dollar industry."
+They will claim that exotic pets are taken from the wild to supply the U.S. pet trade, and again, that is a half-truth, although collecting from the wild is not wrong when done sustainably.

-Because ‘exotic pets’ consist of a tremendous amount of species, a significant portion of animals are bound to have a presence in the wildlife trade.
+Because ‘exotic pets’ consist of a tremendous amount of species, a significant portion of animals is bound to have a presence in the wildlife trade.
 Animal rights groups want you to assume it’s most or all of them, but actually, exotic mammals, and particularly the less ‘mainstream’ animals that are sold as pets and are undoubtedly the most controversial, are rarely or never found in illegal animal seizures and are typically not imported to the United States for the pet trade.